Once you start searching, look at the articles in your results to identify other keywords or ideas.

 One way to quickly identify the main ideas of a thesis statement is to cross out the unimportant words:

-We’re left with our main ideas: student loan debt, financial burden, and reform.
+We’re left with our main ideas: social media, teens, online bullying, and mental health

 Broad: More general categories